nadiamariduena/python-intro-2024-privat/LESSON_19_PPROJECTS/game_00/TURTLE_about.md

 **Other Uses:** Educational purposes, simulations, algorithmic art.

 **Usage in Industry:** Primarily in educational and learning contexts, rather than in professional software development by large companies.

+>In essence, while the turtle module is powerful for learning and teaching programming, its practical applications are limited mostly to educational and hobbyist contexts rather than industrial or professional software development.